Resq Legal

 Losing a loved one in an aviation accident is an unimaginable tragedy, and navigating the aftermath can feel overwhelming.
 To help you through this difficult time, it’s crucial to gather all the necessary evidence and documentation to support your case.
 Here are some essential steps to guide you:

-1. Collect Incident Reports: Start by securing official incident reports from aviation authorities like the NTSB or FAA.
+1. Collect Reports: Start by securing official reports from aviation authorities like the NTSB or FAA.
 These documents provide detailed accounts of what happened during the crash and are vital for your claim.

 Each box represents a crucial step in the process of gathering evidence.
 Follow the arrows to see how each step builds on the previous one, helping you navigate this challenging time.